Leocontreas/cardmarket_extractor/README.md

 # cardmarket_extractor
-Export your cardmarket Pokemon catalogue as a .csv for further analysis.
+Export your cardmarket Pokémon catalogue as a .csv for further analysis.

-Run on your command prompt `python script.py {username} {password}`
+After cloning the script, run on your command prompt

+`python script.py {username} {password}`